tsgates/arch-wiki-markdown/wiki/Xfce.md

 stick.
 Globally, mount options for storage devices present at boot can be set in fstab, and for other devices in udev rules.

+> Video tearing when Xfwm compositing is enabled

+This is a known problem.
+Consider using a standalone compositor like Compton or Xcompmgr.
+Alternatively, you could replace your window manager with something like Compiz or Kwin (kwin-standalone-git) which provide their own compositors.

+> Blurred and distorted characters when compositing is enabled (Intel graphics)

+Users with Intel graphics may find that text becomes blurred or distorted when compositing is enabled.
+This is due to the xf86-video-intel driver using the SNA acceleration backend by default.
+This bug can be corrected by changing the backend to the older UXA method.
+See the Intel Graphics page for further instruction.

+> GTK themes not working with multiple monitors

+Some configuration tools might corrupt displays.xml, which results in GTK themes under Applications Menu -> Settings -> Appearance ceasing to work.
+To fix the issue, delete ~/.config/xfce4/xfconf/xfce-perchannel-xml/displays.xml and reconfigure your screens.

 See also
 --------